Jim Marchant: QAnon connections

-Jim Marchant has often been linked to QAnon, a fringe conspiracy theory that began on the far-right of the internet that claims that a cabal of Satanic child sex traffickers are conspiring against former President Donald Trump.
+Jim Marchant has often been linked to QAnon, a fringe conspiracy theory that began on the far-right of the internet that claims that a cabal of Satanic child sex traffickers are conspiring against President Donald Trump.

 According to the Daily Dot, Marchant follows several QAnon influencers on Gab and Telegram.
 On Gab, one account that Marchant follows is a pro-Nazi QAnon influencer called IPOT1776, who has argued that Jewish people were spreading Communism and "degeneracy" and that the Nazis were a natural reaction to the "Judeo-Bolshevik menace".
 It is not known if Marchant followed this account before it began publishing openly antisemitic content.
 IPOT1776 has also made consistent references to Q, a figure at the center of the QAnon conspiracy theory.
 Marchant's account also follows QAnon influencers Ron Watkins and Neon Revolt.
 On Telegram, Marchant follows a man called "QAnon John" and also follows a chat for fans of QAnon influencer Ron Watkins.

 According to the Daily Dot, Marchant uses the username @jcm9079 on Gab.
-The username jcm9079 has also been used on Disqus and Redstate, where the user claimed they met Newt Gingrich in Las Vegas.
+The username jcm9079 has also been used on Disqus and RedState, where the user claimed they met Newt Gingrich in Las Vegas.
 In a thread on "The Diesel Stop", a post by an account with the username jcm9079 was signed "Jim" and in the thread it was revealed that the user jcm9079 lived in Las Vegas, Nevada.
 The username jcm9079 is used in Jim Marchant's personal emails, his Instagram account, and his Rumble account.
 Marchant's Telegram account is registered with Marchant's publicly available phone number.
 His username is @JimMarchant and his bio reads "Running for Nevada Secretary of State."
 Marchant denies that both the Gab account with the username @jcm9079 and his Telegram are his.

 On October 25, 2021, Marchant attended and spoke at "For God & Country: Patriot Double Down", a QAnon event in Las Vegas.
 Also in attendance were Arizona Secretary of State candidate Mark Finchem, California Secretary of State candidate Rachel Hamm, and Michigan Secretary of State candidate Kristina Karamo.